Mermade/openapi_optimise/README.md

 * Removing unused and empty tags
 * Removing empty definitions
 * Removing empty responses
+* Removing unused securityDefinitions
-* Using tabs for indenting the output if serialised by the included utilities
+* Using tabs for indenting the output if serialised as JSON by the included utility
+* Using a compact yaml format if serialised as YAML by the included utility
-* Using UTF8 encoding for the output if serialised by the included utilities
+* Using UTF8 encoding for the output if serialised by the included utility

 ## Not enabled by default are